 I hadn’t planned on staying more than a few days but, as it turned out, I stayed for 3 weeks.

 I decided to sit down and draw the hostel, in pen and ink, and hoped that someone might like to buy it as a souvenir.
-That’s when I found out that the owner loved art and had been an art student in his youth.
+That’s when I found out that the owner had a love of art and had been an art student in his youth.

 He loved it and I traded the drawing for one week’s accommodation.

-He asked me to draw the view from the other side and traded me for another week.
+He loved my drawing and I traded it for one week’s accommodation.
+He asked me to draw the view from the other side of the building and traded me for another week.

-The owner was well known in the local pub and he took the picture down to show his mates.
-He returned with a bunch of commissions from friends.
+The owner was well known in the local community and he took the picture down the pub to show his mates.
+He returned with a bunch of commissions!

 Everywhere I stayed I sat down and drew the hostel.
-If the owner didn’t trade it, a backpacker would be sure to buy it.
-Plus I supplemented my income with portraits and local views.
+If the owner wasn’t interested, a backpacker would be sure to buy it.
+Plus I supplemented my income with a few portraits and local views.

 Useful Budget Travel Sites:

-The backpacker world is a captive market and far from being broke (like me), many backpackers are minted.
+I’d already learned that ex-pats have plenty of spare cash, but now I learned that the backpacker world is a captive market, and far from being broke (like me), many backpackers are minted.
 I left New Zealand with the same amount of cash in my pocket as when I arrived.

 Australia was more difficult.
 The country is bigger and brasher and not so easy to navigate without a car.

-I got to see some backwaters I wouldn’t have seen otherwise and it kickstarted my hop up the coast.
+I got to see some backcountry I wouldn’t have seen otherwise and it kickstarted my hop along the coast.